-Community Wealth Building - the Foundation
+Community Wealth Building the Foundation

-- Opportunity for Lancashire councils to establish a more prominent housing development role through new housing companies. - Council leads City Development Social Benefit framework - Our planning policies now encourage locally based suppliers and labour in Preston on both public and private sector developments. - Work with the University of Central Lancashire and partners has established a Civic Drone Centre exploring how the Preston Model approach can benefit the community including through drone supply chains and clusters.
+- Preston City Council is now an energy supplier across Lancashire through its partnership with a neighbouring authority through Fairerpower Red Rose. - Opportunity for Lancashire councils to establish a more prominent housing development role through new housing companies. - Our planning policies now encourage locally based suppliers and labour in Preston on both public and private sector developments. - Work with the University of Central Lancashire and partners has established a Civic Drone Centre exploring how the Preston Model approach can benefit the community including through drone supply chains and clusters.